smart-data-models/dataModel.WaterDistributionManagementEPANET/Valve/doc/spec_DE.md

       description: 'Observed velocity in the link (pipe, valve or pump)'
       properties:
         observedBy:
+          description: Where the velocity has been observed
           format: uri
           type: string
+          x-ngsi:
+            type: Property
         value:
+          description: Value of the velocity
           type: number
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property
     vertices:
-      description: 'Coordinates of all vertices in the valve, ordered from the startsAt node to the endsAt node and encoded as a GeoJSON '
+      description: 'Geoproperty.
+Coordinates of all vertices in the valve, ordered from the startsAt node to the endsAt node and encoded as a GeoJSON '
       oneOf:
         - $id: https://geojson.org/schema/MultiPoint.json
           $schema: "http://json-schema.org/draft-07/schema#"